Citizenship and Naturalization

-- Naturalization is the process by which U.S. citizenship is granted to a lawful permanent resident after meeting the requirements established by Congress in the Immigration and National Act (INA).
+- Naturalization is the process by which U.S. citizenship is granted to a lawful permanent resident after meeting the requirements established by Congress in the Immigration and Nationality Act (INA).

 - Acquisition of citizenship is obtained through U.S. citizenship parents either at birth or after birth, but before the age of 18.

 Explore the links below to help you determine what applies to you.
 Depending on your situation, there may be other requirements that you must fulfill.

 - I am a Lawful Permanent Resident of 5 Years

 - I am Married to a U.S. Citizen